flora-iot/LoRa/README.md

 Test code for Arduino Pro Micro + SX1278 ok this is the first commit

+This has the same functionaltiy as a LoRa Arduino Shield

 Check out the project page to see where it fits into the big picture

 ## Wiki Page